 Edwards: 'I haven't even considered coming back'

-Carl Edwards says he misses the people and misses getting behind of the wheel occasionally, but says "I haven't even considered coming back."
+Carl Edwards says he misses the people and misses getting behind the wheel occasionally, but he says "I haven't even considered coming back."

 Brad Keselowski's car is being crew chiefed by engineer Brian Wilson this weekend at Sonoma as crew chief Paul Wolfe's wife gave birth Friday.
 Everyone is healthy, but Wolfe opted to skip the entire weekend to be with his family.
 Wilson has served as a substitute crew chief when Wolfe was suspended earlier this year for a postrace measurements violation.